davidcmoulton/decodeuri/_posts/2017-11-17-building-a-pattern-library-for-scholarly-publishing.md

 To handle the large amount of image variants that can be required when implementing responsive images, we used the [International Image Interoperability Framework](http://iiif.io/) (IIIF) [to serve most of our images](https://elifesciences.org/labs/d6044799/dynamically-serving-scientific-images-using-iiif).

 ### Extended build pipeline
 When we came to build the patterns' behaviours, we needed to add JavaScript linting, transpiling and test running to the build pipeline.
-It quickly became apparent that [Gulp](https://gulpjs.com/) was much more flexible than Grunt for this, so we switched from a wild boar to a huge caffeinated beverage (and the caffeine would come in handy).
+It quickly became apparent that Gulp was much more flexible than Grunt for this, so we switched from a wild boar to a huge caffeinated beverage (and the caffeine would come in handy).

 We author in ES6, and use Babel to transpile down to ES2015, because when we started this project at the beginning of 2016, ES2015 was the generally recommended target.
-Nearly 2 years later, the JavaScript/Browser landscape has changed considerably, and we'll be reviewing this farily soon.
+Nearly 2 years later, the JavaScript/Browser landscape has changed considerably, and we'll be reviewing this fairly soon.

 Linting is performed with a mixture of [jshint](http://jshint.com/) and [jscs](http://jscs.info/), although there is a pending upgrade to [eslint](https://eslint.org/).